Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Simulation Results

 \section{Simulation Results}

-In this section, we conduct the proposed DL-MDC algorithm for the proposed RIS-based hybrid precoding architecture for THz communication by considering both the theoretical Saleh-Valenzuela channel model and the practical 3GPP channel model.
+In this section, considering both the theoretical Saleh-Valenzuela channel model and the practical 3GPP channel model, the proposed DL-MDC algorithm for the proposed RIS-based hybrid precoding architecture is conducted for THz communication.
 The performance in terms of the prediction accuracy and runtime is evaluated via simulations.
 Moreover, the achievable sum-rate comparison between the proposed DL-MDC algorithm and the traditional hybrid precoding algorithm is presented.
 We choose the CEO algorithm~\cite{Gao20171bit} as the traditional hybrid precoding algorithm, which is also utilized to generate the data samples for training the parallel DNN system.
+Note that although the CEO algorithm is used as example, other algorithms with different performance for hybrid precoding can be approximated with less runtime by the proposed DL-MDC algorithm.

 We assume that the BS employs an RIS of $N=64~$ (or $128$) passive elements with the element spacing ${{d_1} = {d_2} = {\lambda \mathord{\left/{\vphantom {\lambda 2}} \right.\kern-\nulldelimiterspace} 2}}$ for the typical downlink THz massive MIMO system, and $M=4$ RF chains are used to serve $K=4$ users simultaneously.
 Thus, each sub-surface on the RIS consists of $N_s=16$ (or~$32$) passive elements.